Call for Presentations

 • Each presentation has a limited number of speakers per session.
 Each Innovation Session should have between two and three presenters, each Spotlight Session should have no more than two presenters, and each Transformation Talk should only have one presenter.

-• All submissions must identify a primary presenter.
-Primary presenter is allowed a maximum of one (1) proposal submission per conference.
+• The individual submitting the proposal (author) must also be the primary presenter.
+The primary presenter is allowed a maximum of one (1) proposal submission per conference.
 If more than one (1) proposal is submitted per primary presenter, only the first submission will be reviewed and eligible for acceptance.

-• The individual submitting the proposal will be the point of contact for all communication with the Alliance conference planning committee.
-If this person is also a presenter, their information must be provided during Step 4 (“Presenter Information”) during the submission process.
+• The author/primary presenter will be the point of contact for all communication with the Alliance conference planning committee.

 • A proposal may only be submitted under one presentation type (i.e., Innovation Session, Spotlight Session, Transformation Talk).